-Born in Frederick, Maryland, in 1905, Claire McCardell attended Hood College for two years.
-In 1926, she pursued her dream of a fashion design career by enrolling in what is today the Parsons School of Design in New York to study costume illustration and construction.
+Born in Frederick, Maryland, in 1905, Claire McCardell grew up on Rockwell Terrace with three younger brothers.
+She attended Hood College for two years and then in 1926 enrolled in what is today the Parsons School of Design in New York to study costume illustration and construction and pursue her dream of a fashion design career.
 Following a year of study in Paris, Claire returned to New York, graduating from Parsons in 1928.
 After working at tedious jobs on the fringes of New York fashion, she found a home with Townley Frocks.
 There, she rose to prominence as a designer for Townley Frocks and its successor design house, Adolph Klein, where she worked until her death in 1958.

-Claire employed common, easy-care fabrics such as denim, calico, corduroy, men’s suit and shirt fabrics, and stretch jerseys.
-Her signature looks included the unstructured, tent-like Monastic Dress that could be self-styled with a belt or sash, backless halter sundresses, collections of coordinated separates, wrap dresses, pedal pushers, colorful plaid cotton shirtwaists, men’s look trousers and jackets in grey flannel, and revealing bathing suits and rompers.
-Fashion historian Julie Eilber notes that though Claire’s designs were simple in concept, her draping skills and keen eye turned common-place fabrics into “alluring, body-conscious, and feminine fashions that always had a hint of sex.”
+Claire used easy-care, everyday fabrics such as denim, calico, corduroy, men’s suit and shirt fabrics, and stretch jerseys.
+Her signature looks included the unstructured, tent-like Monastic Dress that could be self-styled with a belt or sash, backless halter sundresses, coordinated separates, wrap dresses, pedal pushers, colorful plaid shirtwaists, men’s look trousers and jackets, and revealing bathing suits.
+She seldom missed a chance to add pockets and moved zippers from the back to the side so women could dress themselves without help.
+Fashion historian Julie Eilber notes that though Claire’s designs were simple in concept, her draping skills and keen eye turned common-place fabrics into “alluring, body-conscious, and feminine fashions."

 Claire’s collection also included jewelry, sunglasses, and footwear.
 Never a fan of high heels, she partnered with Capezio, the manufacturer of ballet shoes, to introduce the still-popular “ballet flat” to American women.